ibrahim-amer/doc-gen-SCAM-25/survey-data-collection/README.md

 # 📊 Docstring Evaluation Survey Platform

 This is a Dockerized survey web application for collecting structured human feedback on **AI-generated docstrings** across multiple programming languages.
 The platform supports research efforts to evaluate how well automatically generated documentation explains source code functionality.

+The collected human responses can be accessed directly @ [/collected-data-db/submissions.json](collected-data-db/submissions.json)

 ---